jcbrockschmidt/cse442_a2/README.md

 ## Installation

-Install Python 3.6 and `pip` and install the following package
+Install Python 3.6 with `pip` and install the following packages,

 ```
-pip3 install "pandas>=0.25.3"
+pip3 install "pandas>=0.25.3" "altair>=4.0.1" "selenium>=3.141.0"
 ```

+Download ChromeDriver for your version of Google Chrome [here](https://sites.google.com/a/chromium.org/chromedriver/home).

 ## Setup